-The Cipriani team develops instruments and methods for X-ray scattering experiments and works with industry to make them available to scientists worldwide.
+The Cipriani team develops instruments and methods for structural biology research and works with industry to make these available to scientists worldwide.

 Previous and current research

 The core activity of our team is developing instruments and methods for X-ray scattering experiments.
 The CrystalDirect™ harvesting station is extensively used at the Grenoble HTX lab.
 With storage capacity extended to several hundred samples, it is ideal for ligand-screening applications.
 Harvesting at 4°C will soon be possible with a new harvester currently under construction.